 Skinner’s session was five-star.
 He was congenial in approach, encouraging of audience participation, mindful not to talk too much, despite being the authority on the subject, and exuded that credible sort of charisma that somebody still smitten by their field, rather than the success it has afforded them, has.

 It would have been easy, natural even, to smile, applaud and contribute to comfortable questioning to reinforce the companionability of the tone.
 But the reverence with which he and Siencyn had cited so many male authors, at the exclusion of any females, triggered an inexplicable sense of visibility and rejection.

 I asked, “From the academy’s split of published authors, who finds more success: men or women?”

 Skinner responded, “Far more women take the course every year.
 We have done lots of research into why, but I can only generalise that men don’t think they need to learn the craft of writing”.

-Which prompted, “It’s just you both mentioned a wide variety of talented writers and none of them were women.”
+Which prompted, “It’s just you both mentioned a wide variety of talented writers and none of them was women.”